Helping you find solid ground

 I am a narrative therapist using a psychodynamic approach helping people address the root cause of their problems.

-The work I do is based on scientific evidence about attachment and how early life shapes how we deal with current life problems and the benefit of longer-term and intensive therapy.
+The work I do is based on knowledge about attachment and how early life shapes how we deal with current life problems.

 We work as much in the here and now — gradually finding new possibilities by linking what happened to you in the past to present difficulties.